-The procedures described in section 1.5 apply to the screen psychrometer.
+The procedures described in section 4.3.1.5 apply to the screen psychrometer.

-In the case of a naturally aspirated wet bulb, provided that the water reservoir has about the same temperature as the air, wet-bulb temperature will be attained approximately 15 min after fitting a new sleeve; if the water temperature differs substantially from that of the air, it may be necessary to wait for 30 min.
+In the case of a naturally aspirated wet bulb, provided that the water reservoir has about the same temperature as the air, a stable wet-bulb temperature will be attained approximately 15 minutes after fitting a new sleeve; if the water temperature differs substantially from that of the air, it may be necessary to wait for 30 minutes.

-4..3.
-Exposure and siting
+4.3.3.3 Exposure and siting

-The exposure and siting of the screen are described in Part I, Chapter 2.4..4 Sling or whirling psychrometers
+The exposure and siting of the screen are described in Part I, Chapter 2.

+4.3.3.4 Calibration

+Calibration principles for a screen psychrometer are in principle similar to those for an Assmann or other aspirated psychrometer.
+However, removal of a screen psychrometer to a climatic chamber or other laboratory setting is unlikely to be representative of normal operation, while calibration in-situ will probably not provide a range of temperature and humidity conditions.

+The psychrometer coefficient appropriate for a particular configuration of screen, shape of wet bulb and degree of ventilation can be determined by comparison with a suitable working or reference standard, as described for Assmann psychrometers in section 4.3.2.4 above.
+However, a large dataset (ideally in a humidity- and temperature-controlled chamber) would be necessary, and wide scatter in the data might be expected.
+This evaluation is not commonly performed for this basic type of instrument, and there would be little justification for departing from established national practices.

+4.3.3.5 Maintenance

+The calibration of the thermometers should be checked regularly.
+The two may be compared together, with both thermometers measuring the dry-bulb temperature.
+Checks of thermometers by comparison against a reference thermometer are useful at intervals, for example annually.

+The liquid-in-glass columns of the thermometers should be inspected for breaks, which should be closed up or the thermometer should be replaced.

+4.3.4 Sling or whirling psychrometers

+These instruments are still in use, mainly on board ships.

+Mercury-in-glass thermometers are no longer recommended since the Minamata convention on mercury came into force (Part I, Chapter 1, section 1.4.2).
+NMHSs are encouraged to take appropriate measures to replace mercury instruments with modern alternatives.

-4..4.1 Description
+4.3.4.1 Description

-A small portable type of whirling or sling psychrometer consists of two -in-glass thermometers mounted on a sturdy frame, which is provided with a handle and spindle, and located at the furthest end from the thermometer bulbs, by means of which the frame and thermometers may be rotated rapidly about a horizontal axis.
+A small portable type of whirling or sling psychrometer consists of two liquid-in-glass thermometers mounted on a sturdy frame, which is provided with a handle and spindle, and located at the furthest end from the thermometer bulbs, by means of which the frame and thermometers may be rotated rapidly about a horizontal axis.

 The wet-bulb arrangement varies according to individual design.
 Some designs shield the thermometer bulbs from direct insolation, and these are to be preferred for meteorological measurements.

 The psychrometric formulae in Annex 4.B may be used.
+However, these hygrometers suffer the same sources of error as other psychrometers, while being difficult to calibrate against a humidity reference.
+In addition, the need to cease aspiration in order to take a reading is a particular source of error, leading to probable over-readings of wet-bulb temperature.
+For these reasons, measurements using whirling or sling psychrometers tend to have significant uncertainty.

-4..4.2 Observation procedure
+4.3.4.2 Observation procedure